The Power of Music

 The Power of Music Fund supports music projects that make an incredible difference to people’s physical and mental health.
 These include dementia choirs and singing groups, which can have a life-changing impact for people living with dementia and their carers.

 Please support the fund and bring the power of music to someone living with the condition.
-Your donation will go towards developing, supporting and evidencing organisations such as dementia choirs, music projects in care homes, dementia-friendly performances and many more, all over the UK.
-It will help to ensure that these amazing projects are well connected to the health system, so people can get the support they need when they need it.
+Your donation will go towards driving systematic and sustainable change.
+It will help more people affected by dementia to access projects through the health system, so people can get the support they need when they need it.

 £5 could pay for one person with dementia to take part in an uplifting singing session, complete with refreshments.